chrissimpkins/chug/README.md

 <img align="right" src="https://raw.githubusercontent.com/chrissimpkins/chug/master/img/chug-quiet-2.gif" alt="Progress bar displays Chug progress" width="350" style="float: right; margin-left: 30px;">

-Chug is an OS X application that turns your routine installed [Homebrew](http://brew.sh/) package upgrades and outdated package cleanup into a simple desktop icon double click workflow.
+Chug is an OS X application that turns your routine installed [Homebrew](http://brew.sh/) package upgrades and outdated package cleanup into a simple desktop icon click workflow.

 The tool will perform the following actions through Homebrew without the need for a terminal or manual/scripted/aliased command execution on the command line: